zqfang/zqfang.github.io/2021-08-07-graph-pyg/index.md

-# Graph: MessagePassing in Pytorch Geometric
+# Graph: Implement a MessagePassing layer in Pytorch Geometric

 How to implement a custom `MessagePassing` layer in Pytorch Geometric (PyG) ?